Hovermenü - EN

 Admission

-Admission is free.
+Admission is free of charge.
 In accordance with the values of UNESCO and the city of Bamberg, the World Heritage Visitor Center is a place of respectful, non-discriminatory interaction.
 Our exhibition is barrier-free.

 Guided tours through the exhibition can be booked at besuchszentrum@welterbe.bamberg.de at a price of EUR 70,- (school classes EUR English).